getartistry/artistry/wp-content/plugins/elements-plus/readme.txt

 == Changelog ==

+= 1.7.6 =
+* Added Fashion icons to the Icon Plus element.

+= 1.7.5 =
+* Fixed an issue where Scheduled Plus! would not work for sections and columns.

+= 1.7.4 =
+* Added Food icons to the Icon Plus element.

+= 1.7.3 =
+* Added Medical icons to the Icon Plus element.
+* Added "For Rent" & "Sold" icons in the Real Estate set of the Icon Plus element.

+= 1.7.2 =
+* Added Real Estate icons to the Icon Plus element.

 = 1.7.1 =
-* Added photography icons to the Icon Plus element.
+* Added Photography icons to the Icon Plus element.

 = 1.7.0 =
 * Added FlipClock Plus element.

 = 1.6.3 =
-* Added baby icons to the Icon Plus element.
+* Added Baby icons to the Icon Plus element.

 = 1.6.2 =
-* Added sports icons to the Icon Plus element.
+* Added Sports icons to the Icon Plus element.

 = 1.6.1 =
 * Added eCommerce icons to the Icon Plus element.